lloydf96/timelineGptDesktop/README.md

     chatgpt_api = "your api key"
     ```

-4. Run the following to generate conda environment
+3. Run the following to generate conda environment
  ```
 conda timelinegpt create -f environment.yaml
 ```
-3. Activate the environment
+4. Activate the environment
 ```
 conda activate timelinegpt
 ```
-4. In the command prompt, navigate to the folder where app.py is located and then run the following to generate the streamlit app.
+5. In the command prompt, navigate to the folder where app.py is located and then run the following to generate the streamlit app.
 ```
 streamlit run app.py
 ```

 Alternatively you may generate a docker image by starting the docker daemon and then running the dockerfile as follows:
 ```
 docker build -t dockerfile .
 ```

-## Usage

-Explain how to use the project or provide examples of its usage.
-Include code snippets or screenshots if applicable.
-You can also link to a separate documentation file if available.

-## Contributing

-Specify how others can contribute to the project.
-Include guidelines for submitting bug reports, feature requests, or pull requests.
-If you have a code of conduct, mention it here.

 ## License